-Fujifilm X-E1 versus Panasonic GX1
+Fujifilm X-E1 vs Panasonic GX1

-The Fujifilm X-E1 and the Panasonic Lumix DMC-GX1 are two digital cameras that were revealed to the public, respectively, in September 2012 and November 2011.
+The Fujifilm X-E1 and the Panasonic Lumix DMC-GX1 are two digital cameras that were officially introduced, respectively, in September 2012 and November 2011.
 Both the X-E1 and the GX1 are mirrorless interchangeable lens cameras that are based on an APS-C (X-E1) and a Four Thirds (GX1) sensor.
-The Fujifilm has a resolution of 16 megapixel, whereas the Panasonic provides 15.8 MP.
+The Fujifilm has a resolution of 16 megapixels, whereas the Panasonic provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX1 is notably smaller (18 percent) than the Fujifilm X-E1.
 Moreover, the GX1 is markedly lighter (9 percent) than the X-E1.
 In this context, it is worth noting that neither the X-E1 nor the GX1 are weather-sealed.